 Honorary members are inducted each fall and during Kwanzaa from alumni, faculty and staff who have contributed to the community and who value academic achievement.

-Meet the staff: The Ida B. Wells program is directed by Rev. Andrea Cornett-Scott, Director, Office of Inclusive Excellence.
+Meet the staff: The Ida B. Wells program is directed by Rev. Andrea Cornett-Scott, Chief Diversity Officer.
 Rev. Andrea Cornett-Scott will serve as faculty advisor for Ida B. Wells students.
 Peer Mentors, Learning Lab Teaching Assistants, Peer Advisors, and Sista Friends also support the living learning community members.
 Our staff is committed 110% to your success.

 Who was Ida B. Wells?
 Born a slave in Mississippi in 1862, Ida B. Wells achieved national attention as a leader of the anti-lynching crusade, a writer, an activist, and a suffragist.
 Wells traveled throughout the United States and Europe with the anti-lynching message.
 She wrote extensively on the injustices faced by African Americans, and she was engaged in a never-ending effort to organize women and African Americans.